Cross ratios and cubulations of hyperbolic groups: Abstract

 \section{Abstract}

-Many geometric structures associated to a Gromov hyperbolic group $G$ can be encoded in terms of $G$-invariant cross ratios on the Gromov boundary $\partial_{\infty}G$.
-For instance, for surface groups these include points of Teichm\"uller space, Hitchin representations and geodesic currents.
-We add to this picture by studying cubulations of arbitrary Gromov hyperbolic groups.
-Under weak assumptions, we show that the space of cubulations of $G$ naturally injects into the space of $G$-invariant cross ratios on $\partial_{\infty}G$.
+Many geometric structures associated to surface groups can be encoded in terms of invariant cross ratios on their circle at infinity; examples include points of Teichm\"uller space, Hitchin representations and geodesic currents.
+We add to this picture by studying cubulations of \emph{arbitrary} Gromov hyperbolic groups $G$.
+Under weak assumptions, we show that the space of cubulations of $G$ naturally injects into the space of $G$--invariant cross ratios on the Gromov boundary $\partial_{\infty}G$.

-Our techniques also show that cubulations of hyperbolic groups are length-spectrum rigid (i.e.\ fully determined by their length function) if and only if they are essential and hyperplane-essential.
-This improves on our previous work in \cite{BF1} and can be viewed as a proof of the marked length-spectrum rigidity conjecture in the cubical context.
+A consequence of our results is that essential, hyperplane-essential cubulations of hyperbolic groups are length-spectrum rigid, i.e.\ they are fully determined by their length function.
+This is the optimal length-spectrum rigidity result for cubulations of hyperbolic groups, as we demonstrate with some examples.
+In the hyperbolic setting, this constitutes a strong improvement on our previous work \cite{BF1}.

 Along the way, we describe the relationship between the Roller boundary of a $\CAT$ cube complex, its Gromov boundary and --- in the non-hyperbolic case --- the contracting boundary of Charney and Sultan.
-In fact, we show that even cubulations of non-hyperbolic groups $G$ often give rise to canonical cross ratios on the contracting boundary $\partial_cG$.

 All our results hold for cube complexes with variable edge lengths.